yogeswara97/portfolio-1-reactjs/README.md

-Below is your README content formatted properly in Markdown for a GitHub repository.
-This includes proper headings, code blocks, and lists as per standard README conventions: markdown

 # My First Portfolio

 Welcome to my first portfolio project!
 This is a personal website built using **React.js** and **Vite**, showcasing my skills, projects, and journey as a developer.